GabrielPelletier/open_science_metrics_tools/README.md

 # Open Science Metrics Tools
-Set of tools to track Open Science metrics at an institutional level
+Set of tools to track Open Science practices at an institutional level

+The goal is to eventually have tools to track:
+* Open Access Publications
+* Open Datasets
+* Open Code and Software
+* Open Protocols

 # Contributors
 * **Gabriel Pelletier**